immutable/ts-immutable-sdk/README.md

 ## Testing

-This repository consumes Jest as a default unit-testing framework, and is configured independently at each package directory.
-Due to the build system, you have the flexibility within each package to test appropriately
+This repository uses Jest as the default unit-testing framework, and is configured independently at each package directory.
+Due to the build system, you have the flexibility within each package to test appropriately.

 ### Running tests